-Orally respond to brief literary texts by answering factual comprehension questions using simple sentences.
+Orally respond to factual comprehension questions taken from two forms of literature (brief excerpts from a comedy and tragedy using simple sentences.

 Read and orally identify the main events of the plot using simple sentences.

 Read and orally identify the speaker or narrator in a selection.